juntae9926/kd_icd/README.md

-# Unsupervised Knowledge Distillation for Image Copy Detection on Lightweight Models.
+# Self-supervised Knowledge Distillation using Dynamic Memory Bank for Image Copy Detection.
+Implementation of "Self-supervised Knowledge Distillation using Dynamic Memory Bank for Image Copy Detection" that is Juntae's Masters Thesis

 This repository contains strong SSCD baseline implementation.
 "[A Self-Supervised Descriptor for Image Copy Detection](https://cvpr2022.thecvf.com/)[CVPR 2022]".